 We all love transitions, they personally make my heart skip a beat.
-I never get tired of watching them, especially as I’ve knew the web since about 10 years ago.
+I never get tired of watching them, especially as I’ve known the web since about 10 years ago.
 CSS has come a long way, technology and browsers have been enhanced, when put together it enables visualizations within the browser.
-Here is a hand picked list of great effects that are available for free around the web.
+Here is a hand-picked list of great effects that are available for free around the web.

 The iHover resource provides many examples of how you can use CSS against an image to give it that little extra pizzazz.
 The tiny library comes without any dependencies meaning its ready to download and go!
 Be sure to check the very first examples on the page, namely the Circle demos.
-They boast multi colored borders and change as you move your mouse over.
-There is around 35 examples, both as circle and square designs to view and of course, if you love any of them, there is a how to use guide.
+They boast multi-colored borders and change as you move your mouse over.
+There are around 35 examples, both as a circle and square designs to view and of course, if you love any of them, there is a how to use guide.

 Resource URL: iHover

-ImageHover.io comes equipped with a MIT License.
-This means its free to use for your own projects, yay!
-Moreover, the resource has a more modernized approach to show off CSS3’s super powers.
+ImageHover.io comes equipped with an MIT License.
+This means it is free to use for your own projects, yay!
+Moreover, the resource has a more modernized approach to show off CSS3’s superpowers.
 The 19kb tiny library boasts 44 free visuals to spice up your web design game.
 With these visuals including reveal text on hover, sliding, hinge, flip and many more.
-This hover image library comes with detailed documentation guiding you how to get setup and start using the effects.
+This hover image library comes with detailed documentation guiding you on how to get set up and start using the effects.

 Resource URL: ImageHover.io

-For this styled hover effect resource you will most probably need to use the Google Chrome web browser as the content is not in the English language.
-Use chrome to translate it and your ready to go.
+For this styled hover effect resource, you will most probably need to use the Google Chrome web browser as the content is not in the English language.
+Use chrome to translate it and you’re ready to go.
 Additionally, NXWorld’s CSS3 tips page shows each demo with the exact styles to go with it.
 This is pretty handy when you just want a feel for things on the fly.
-Each demo gives a small description on how the styles works to execute the effect which is another perk.
+Each demo gives a small description of how the styles work to execute the effect which is another perk.
 Overall, this is a great learning resource as well as a cool freebie.